xengeo/java-fundamentals/bites/05_instance_fields_bite.md

 ### Passing values

-Passing values when creating an instance of a class is pretty straightforward, just put them between the parentheses.
+Passing values when creating an instance of a class is pretty straightforward: just put them between the parentheses.
 Imagine we wanted to create an instance of a class called `Post`, providing some content.
-The code would look something like this...
+The code would look something like this:

 ```java
 Post post = new Post("Hello, I'm really enjoying my holidays!");